 Visit an American Gem Society (AGS) jeweler who buys jewelry (not all do) and learn your options for selling your particular type of jewelry.

 Pawnshops can help you with immediate sales, but you will need to visit several to get a good idea of what brokers will pay for a piece like yours.

-When you decide to sell jewelry at an auction, online, or in person, you have to make sure you understand the selling process to get a fair price.
+When you decide to sell jewelry at an auction, online, or locally, you must ensure you understand the selling process to get a fair price.

 And when you sell to a jewelry store, ensure you understand their buyback policies.